vuejs/vue-element/README.md

 - You don't need to manually instantiate a root level Vue instance.
 Custom Elements get auto-promoted when `document.registerElement` is called.
 You can also freely define the element before or after the markup.

-- You can expose attributes with Vue's `paramAttributes` option.
+- You can expose attributes with Vue's `props` (0.12) or `paramAttributes` (0.11) option.
 See the example folder to see it in action.

-- This plugin uses *only* the Custom Elements API - it does not provide Shadow DOM encapsulation.
+- Be default the element does not use Shadow DOM.
+If you want to enable Shadow DOM encapsulation, pass in `shadow: true` in your component options.